The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Examples

 On the other hand

 It is a contradiction.
-It follows that $\frac{dxdy}{|xy|}$ is not extendable to $\rmV$ as an invariant distribution, and the only invariant distribution on $\rmV$ is the delta distribution supported on $\{0\}$. \epf \begin{proposition} Assume that $n= 1$.
+It follows that $\frac{dxdy}{\abs{xy}}$ can not be extended to $\rmV$ as an invariant distribution, and the only invariant distribution on $\rmV$ is the delta distribution supported on $\{0\}$. \epf \begin{proposition} Assume that $n= 1$.
 Then $\dim D(\rmV)^{\und{\chi}}=1$ if and only if

 \end{proposition} \bpf